Skip to main content

 My child needs an EpiPen at school for his or her allergy.
 What do I do?......

-2. EpiPen - must be in the original packaging with child's Rx attached and NOT expired.
+1. EpiPen - must be in the original packaging with child's Rx attached and NOT expired

-4. If you are requesting the Cafeteria to make substitutions for your child, please talk to the Nurse.
+3. If you are requesting the Cafeteria to make substitutions for your child, please talk to the Nurse

-If you have any questions about procedures and paperwork, please feel free to call me (928) 773-4152.
-Thanks.
+If you have any questions about procedures and paperwork, please feel free to call Nurse Aaron at (928) 773-4152.
+Thank you!

 • FUSD works in partnership with local agencies to provide support for students to access mental health services.
 In 2020, the Arizona legislature passed "Jake's Law" which created a fund that provides uninsured and underinsured children access to behavioral health services when they are referred through an educational institution-otherwise known as "school-based referrals."